 Typically, ROTC students take one three-credit class (2 to 3 hours per week), one workshop/leadership laboratory per week, and one overnight field exercise per semester in addition to their other classes.
 ROTC students also participate in physical fitness training (5 hours per week).
-The program provides opportunities to attend confidence-building courses during the summer such as the Air Assault or Airborne Schools, and summer internships, as well as nursing internships.
+The program provides opportunities to attend confidence-building courses during the summer such as the Air Assault or Airborne Schools, and summer internships.

 In addition to classes, cadets participate in one weekend Field Training Exercise, or FTX, each semester.
 During this FTX, cadets will practice squad tactics, land navigation, and other important cadet training in a forested area.
 Other students enrolled in Military Science may participate in the FTX if they chose.
 The FTXs are completed with our Army ROTC host school at the University of Montana Grizzly Battalion.